-As was mentioned in the Introduction, it is not difficult to realize a freezing point by using a Fluke sealed metal fixed point cell.
+As was mentioned in the Introduction, it is not difficult to realize a freezing point by using a Fluke completely sealed metal freezing point cell.
 In order to get the highest possible accuracy, a general understanding of the freezing process of an ideal pure metal is helpful.